Structure, Functionality, and Bioceramics - Design Principles for High Performance

 label=f'Power law (R²={r2_power:.4f})')

-ax1.set_xlabel('time (hours)', fontsize=12)
+ax1.set_xlabel('Time (hours)', fontsize=12)

 ax1.set_ylabel('Conversion', fontsize=12)